-Use these DIY pantry organization hacks for your refrigerator, cabinets, and counter tops.
-Once you’re organized, the kids can get their own school snacks and school lunches ready themselves.
+Use these DIY pantry organization hacks for your refrigerator, cabinets, and countertops.
+Once you’re organized, the kids can get their own after-school snacks and school lunches ready for themselves.
 How great would that be!

 This post contains affiliate links.
 If you choose to buy something using my link, I earn a small commission at no extra cost to you.
 For more information, see my disclaimer here.